lsjscarlett/image-quality-assessment/README_INSTRUCTIONS.md

 Ensure you have the following installed:
 - Python 3.x
+- ImageMagick 7.x (for handling HEIC and other image formats)

 Navigate to the Directory Where You Want to Clone the Repository:
 ```bash